VIMALATHETHAN-I/Excel-Projects/README.md

 ---

 ## Project Overview
-Developed an **Excel-based analytics system** to provide actionable insights into **sales performance, customer behavior, and financial health** for Atliq Hardware Technologies.
+Developed an **Excel-based analytics report** to provide actionable insights into **sales performance, customer behavior, and financial health** for Atliq Hardware Technologies.
 Leveraged **Power Query, Power Pivot, Pivot Tables, and DAX** to create **interactive, user-friendly dashboards** that drive data-backed decisions and strategic growth.

 ---